PavanChowdri/dentition_starter/readme.md

 ## Documentation

-The website is desgined and with simle HTML,CSS,JAVASCRIPT .It contains link of blog and docs of varioius programming language
+The website is desgined and with simle HTML,CSS,JAVASCRIPT .

 ## Screenshots